DAR-tatum/BlockchainDataPoints/README.md

-Queries and results for BigQuery Crypto datasets
+# Queries and results for BigQuery Crypto datasets

-Bitcoin, Bitcoin cash, Dash, Dogecoin, Litecoin and ZCash all follow the same schema
+Bitcoin, Bitcoin Cash, Dash, Dogecoin, Litecoin, and ZCash all follow the same schema